 New York nixes Democratic presidential primary due to virus

-In an unprecedented move, New York has canceled its Democratic presidential primary originally scheduled for June 23 amid the coronavirus epidemic.
+ALBANY, N.Y.
+(AP) — In an unprecedented move, New York has canceled its Democratic presidential primary that was scheduled for June 23 amid the coronavirus pandemic.

 The Democratic members of the State’s Board of Elections voted Monday to nix the primary.
 New York will still hold its congressional and state-level primaries on June 23.